cometbft/cometbft/docs/references/architecture/adr-119-dog-mempool-gossip.md

 The CometBFT team has decided to implement the protocol on top of the existing mempool (`flood` ) dissemination protocol, but make it optional.
-The protocol can be activated/deactivated via a new config flag `mempool.enable_dog_protocol`.
+The protocol can be activated/deactivated via a new config flag `mempool.dog_protocol_enabled`.
 More details on this in the sections below.

 ## Detailed Design